qualipool/swissrets/CONTRIBUTING.md

 - use a top-down naming schema, start with the broadest thing first and become more specific after
   - good: entryHallHeight, baths
   - bad: heightOfEntryHall, numberOfBaths

+### XML best practic
+**tags should have values**
+- avoid using empty tags, whenever possible

+**tags over attributes**
+- when in doubt, use tags over attributes
+- tags are easier to document and extend in the future
+- tags requre less documentation